tonyNeStark/AI-Powered-Food-Safari/README.md

 RESTAURANT_MAPPING_FILE: Maps short names to full restaurant names
 USER_LOCATION: Coordinates to assess proximity
 USER_PROMPT: Natural language query from the user

+How to start?
+1. git clone
+2. pip install langchain and pip install langchain-core
+3. Go to [openrouter.ai](https://openrouter.ai), sign in and create an API key
+4. Paste API key to the main.py line 8
+5. Change user_prompt if you want line 61